BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_JC 2024-34_Guidelines on costs and losses_DORA.pdf.md

 finalised.
 The expected date of application of these Guidelines is 17 January 2025.
-In case there is a delay in finalising these Guidelines, the latest day of application of these Guidelines will be two months following the date of the publication of the translations of these Guidelines in all official EU lan g ua g es.
+In case there is a delay in finalising these Guidelines, the latest day of application of these Guidelines will be two months following the date of the publication of the translations of these Guidelines in all official EU languages.
 --- Page 2 ---
 # Joint Guidelines on the estimation of aggregated annual costs and losses caused b ma or ICT-related incidents y j

 ## Status of these Joint Guidelines

 This document contains Joint Guidelines issued pursuant to Article 16 of Regulation (EU) No [1] ; Article 16 of Regulation (EU) No 1094/2010 [2] ; and Article 16 of Regulation (EU) No [3] - ‘the ESAs’ Regulations’.
 In accordance with Article 16(3) of the respective ESAs’